 Example of a Work request portal

-Work request portal itself is often implemented as a standalone feature which basically means you do not have to have a maintenance app installed, you can just visit a specific URL and fill out the report form.
+The work request portal itself is often implemented as a standalone feature, which means you do not have to have a maintenance app installed; you can just visit a specific URL and fill out the report form.